therockspush/Docs/HowTos/config_Barracuda.rst

 |image5|

 2g.
-Click Next: Add Storage, the Next: Add Tags.
+Click Next: Add Storage, then Next: Add Tags.
 Add any necessary tags then click Next: Configure Security Group.
 No changes need to be made to the Security Group now.
 Choose Review and Launch, the Launch on the next screen.
 You will be prompted for a key pair.
 None will be needed for the Firewall.
 Choose Launch Instances.